stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

      * `FoundationProfileField`
      * `FoundationTensionFunctional`

    * Why it transfers:

-     * AI alignment proofs and guarantees often rely on formal systems; Q116 modules help track and measure the foundational load of those proofs.
+     * AI alignment proofs and guarantees often rely on formal systems.
+Q116 modules help track and measure the foundational load of those proofs.

    * What changes:

-     * observables now reflect how AI safety arguments move between formal systems and how robust they are under foundational changes.
+     * Observables now reflect how AI safety arguments move between formal systems and how robust they are under foundational changes.

 3. Q122 (BH_AI_THEOREM_PROVING_L3_122)

    * Reused component:

      * `FoundationProfileField`

    * Why it transfers:

-     * AI theorem provers and proof assistants operate within explicit foundations; their behavior can be summarized by foundation profiles.
+     * AI theorem provers and proof assistants operate within explicit foundations.
+Their behavior can be summarized by foundation profiles.

    * What changes:

-     * inputs are proof corpora and internal architecture details instead of philosophical narratives.
+     * Inputs are proof corpora and internal architecture details instead of philosophical narratives.

 4. Q059 (BH_CS_INFO_THERMODYN_L3_059)

    * Reused component:

      * `CounterfactualFoundationWorld_Template`

    * Why it transfers:

-     * comparative experiments between different foundations can be used to study information-theoretic costs and thermodynamic implications of formal reasoning.
+     * Comparative experiments between different foundations can be used to study information-theoretic costs and thermodynamic implications of formal reasoning.

    * What changes:

-     * outputs include computational and physical cost metrics, not only tension scores.
+     * Outputs include computational and physical cost metrics, not only tension scores.

 ---